Danack/RfcCodex/type_aliasing.md

 ```

-Which might be more problematic.
+Which might be more problematic as PHP doesn't currently support typed arrays.